na-stewart/sanic-security/README.md

 ## Two-Step Verification

 * Request Two-step Verification (Creates and encodes a two-step session)

-If no email is provided via the request form, it will retrieve an account from an existing two-step session.

 Key | Value |
 --- | --- |